kalavattam/2023_Greenlaw-et-al/results/2022-1101/readme.md

 ```

 ##### Try re-running `Bowtie 2` alignment
-...with flags for removing unaligned and discordant reads removed
+...***without*** the flags for removing unaligned and discordant reads, which were mistakenly included in the first run
 ```bash
 #!/bin/bash
 #DONTRUN